Knight Last Name Origin, History, and Meaning

 Gladys Knight

-Gladys Maria Knight (May 28, 1944 - present) is an American singer known as the "Empress of Soul."
-She gained fame with Gladys Knight & the Pips, winning seven Grammy Awards.
-Knight's hits include "Midnight Train to Georgia" and "That's What Friends Are For."
-She is a Rock and Roll Hall of Fame inductee.
+Gladys Maria Knight (born May 28, 1944) is an American singer known as the "Empress of Soul."
+She rose to fame as the lead vocalist of Gladys Knight & the Pips, recording hits like "Midnight Train to Georgia" and "That's What Friends Are For."
+Knight has won seven Grammy Awards and is ranked among the 100 Greatest Singers of All Time by Rolling Stone magazine.
+She is also an inductee into the Rock and Roll Hall of Fame.
+Knight's powerful vocals and soulful performances have captivated audiences worldwide, solidifying her legacy as a music icon.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.